omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 y_i \sim \mathrm{Poisson}(\exp (\beta_0 + \log(u_i))).
 \end{align}

-If you are familiar with _sklearn_, pay attention in how the model here is fitted: the `fit` method does not operate in place but rather returns a new object storing the results.
+If you are familiar with _sklearn_, pay attention to how the model here is fitted: the `fit` method does not operate in place but rather returns a new object storing the results.
 <div class="input_area" markdown="1">

 ```python